ITR Filing Deadline Missed?

 Rohit claimed the rent as a business expense, reducing his overall income.
 His sister, having no other income, paid only a 10% tax on the rental income.
 The Assessing Officer may disallow the rent payment that exceeds the fair market value of the premises, especially when the recipient is a relative.

-For assistance with your income taxes and tax filing, you can turn to Tax Experts who can prepare your tax returns and e-file them within 48 hours.
-Plans are available starting at Rs.3,700 for freelancers and consultants.
+For assistance with your income taxes and tax filing, you can turn to Tax Experts who can help you file your ITR accurately and maximize your tax refund.

 Income Tax Filing Process for Freelancers